-If the goal is to understand whether capital account liberalization has real effects, then theory tells us that the right question to ask is the following: Do we see a fall in the cost of capital and a temporary increase in investment and growth after developing countries liberalize restrictions on capital inflows?
+Again, if the goal is to understand whether capital account liberalization has real effects, then theory tells us that the right question to ask is the following: Do we see a fall in the cost of capital and a temporary increase in investment and growth when developing countries liberalize restrictions on capital inflows?
 The most direct and transparent way of answering this question is to examine whether the behavior of the cost of capital, investment, and growth in the immediate aftermath of liberalization differs from its behavior in the immediately preceding period.
 We now discuss a class of papers which attempt to do just that.

-5. The Policy-Experiment Approach to Capital Account Liberalization

-Examining the behavior of real variables before and after the removal of restrictions on capital inflows requires information about the date on which the restrictions were lifted.
-The policy-experiment approach grapples with the complexity of identifying liberalization dates by narrowing the scope of the problem.
-Instead of trying to determine the date on which the entire capital account was judged to be open, as in the cross-sectional approach, the policyexperiment literature tries to identify the first point in time that a country liberalizes a specific aspect of its capital account policy.
+5. The Policy-Experiment Approach to Capital Account Liberalization narrowing the scope of the problem.
+Instead of trying to determine the date on which the entire capital account was judged to be open, as in the cross-sectional approach, the policy-experiment literature tries to identify the first point in time that a country liberalizes a specific aspect of its capital account policy.